-In the ordinary course of business, the Company enters into non-cancelable operating leases for certain of its facility, vehicle and equipment needs, including related party leases.
-See Note 15 - Related Party Transactions.
-These leases allow the Company to conserve cash and provide flexibility as compared with purchasing these assets.
-The terms of these agreements vary from lease to lease, including some with renewal options.
-Operating lease costs, which are recorded as rent expense, primarily within costs of revenue, excluding depreciation and amortization, include both fixed and variable components.
+Operating lease right-of-use assets and liabilities are recognized on the consolidated balance sheets.
+Operating lease costs are recognized over the term of the lease on a straight-line basis, and are recorded as rent expense, primarily within costs of revenue, excluding depreciation and amortization.
 Fixed costs for operating leases are composed of initial base rent amounts plus any fixed annual increases.
 Variable costs for operating leases consist primarily of common area maintenance expenses and taxes.
 In the event the Company cancels or terminates a lease before the end of the lease term, the Company is typically liable for the remaining lease payments, and such payments are generally recorded within rent expense.
 For operating leases with purchase options, the option to purchase equipment is considered to be at its estimated fair market value.
-For the three month period ended March 31, 2019, operating lease additions, excluding the effect of the adoption of \$233 million, totaled \$12 million.
+For the three and six month periods ended June 30, 2019, operating lease additions, excluding the effect of adoption of approximately \$230 million, totaled \$54 million and \$66 million, respectively.

-For the three month period ended March 31, 2019, rent expense for leases that have terms in excess of one year totaled approximately \$27.9 million, of which \$2.3 million represented variable lease costs.
-The Company also incurred rent expense for leases with terms of one year or less totaling approximately \$92.8 million for the three month period ended March 31, 2019.
-For the three month period ended March 31, 2018, rent and related expense for operating leases that have non-cancelable terms in excess of one year totaled approximately \$26.9 million, and rent and related expense for operating leases having original terms of one year or less totaled approximately \$91.7 million.
+For the three and six month periods ended June 30, 2019, rent expense for leases that have terms in excess of one year totaled approximately \$27.4 million and \$55.3 million, respectively, of which \$2.1 million and \$4.4 million, respectively, represented variable lease costs.
+The Company also incurred rent expense for leases with terms of one year or less totaling approximately \$115.6 million and \$208.4 million for the three and six month periods ended June 30, 2019, respectively.
+For the three and six month periods ended June 30, 2018, rent and related expense for operating leases that have non-cancelable terms in excess of one year totaled approximately \$25.3 million and \$22.2 million, respectively, and rent and related expense for operating leases having original terms of one year or less totaled approximately \$104.9 million and \$196.6 million, respectively.
 Rent expense for operating leases is generally consistent with the amount of the related payments, and is included within operating activities in the consolidated statements of cash flows.